leoarthurwall/Click-n-Brick/README.md

 ![Usability Test Image](/images/UsabilityTest.png)

-**Some key findings include**:

-- Less prominent delete account button
-- Accessibility options should be reachable on the landing page
-- Use of language - e.g. Change ‘browse’ to ‘search’ - a more deliberate action *Tweaks to button layout and hierarchy
-  *Interactive map (default & Satellite view icon to be clearer)

 #### Apply feedback-related changes

-With the project nearing its end, we applied the changes that time permitted.
-Any remaining changes would be made in possible future iterations.
+With the project nearing its end, we applied feedback based changes that time permitted.
+Any remaining changes would be made in future iterations.

+### Working Figma Prototype

+>click [here](https://www.figma.com/proto/ngjI1rbryGHOL90MvymDnW/Untitled?node-id=1%3A1799&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A3035) to experience the working figma prototype.

 ## Conclusion